lzwjava/blog-source/original/2024-12-29-cooking-en.md

 * We can apply the same process or function to similar objects or items with the same characteristics.
 This applies to both cooking and programming.

+* Ingredients that are heated in a grill oven can be coated with cornflour and light soy sauce.
+Using fruit juice to marinate is also acceptable, such as lemon, orange, or apple juice.

 {: .centered }
 ![](assets/images/cooking/c1.jpg){: .responsive }
 *Source: Self-captured*{: .caption }